 This example measurement is done on an air coil.
 The scope screen shot in figure 7 shows the measurement.
 The measured generator voltage Vg is 1.717 V, the coil voltage Vx 994 mV, the frequency f is 15 kHz and the phase shift α between these two voltages is -39.92 °.
 The phase has a negative sign, but ignore it in the calculations below.
 A 10 Ω resistor is used for Rs.

-With the measured voltage Vg and Vx and the phase relation the voltage across the resistor Rs can be calculated:
+With the measured values the voltage across the resistors Rs and Rx is calculated:

-The voltage across the inductive part of the coil:
+The voltage across the ohmic part of the inductor is:

-The voltage across the ohmic part of the coil:
+The voltage across the inductive part of the coil is:

-A remark with this example: The loss angle φ has a value of approximately 16 °.
+A last remark with this example: There is to be seen that the loss angle φ is about 16 °.
 The difference between the reactance and ohmic resistance is therefore relative high.
 In this case the self-inductance can be calculated with a higher accuracy than the internal series resistance.
 Must the ESR be known with a greater accuracy than the measure frequency must be adjusted to make the loss angle bigger.

 The self-inductance can also be measured by including it in a resonance circuit.
 The accuracy of this measurement is directly dependent on the used reference capacitors tolerance.
 Capacitors with a small tolerance are easily available, but the costs are higher than normal capacitors.

 The series circuit of the unknown inductor and the reference capacitor is connected to a sinewave generator as shown in figure 8.
 Across the so created resonance circuit the voltage is measured with a AC-voltmeter.
 Most voltmeters aren't suitable to measure very low or high frequencies.
 As an alternative a dip-meter can also be used.
 It is possible that the resonance frequency can't be found if the resonance circuit has a high ohmic DC-resistance.
 In such a case an extra resistor Ra is connected in series with the sinewave generator.